So the government is/might be shutdown, now what?

 - Recreational Special Use Permits, can continue but may be suspended where public health & safety protection provided by Forest Service personnel is integral to the day-to-day management of the area operated by the concessioner.
 New permits will not be issued.

 - Check to see if the park, monument, land, or trail is open before you go.

-- Share your #ShutdownNotShutout hiking experience with AHS on Facebook, Twitter (@AmericanHiking), and Instagram (@americanhiking)
+- Share your shutdown hiking experience and conditions with AHS on Facebook, Twitter (@AmericanHiking), and Instagram (@americanhiking)